 So here are my top survey sites and why I recommend them.

 This is my ABSOLUTE favourite.
 It’s the highest paying survey site I’ve found in the UK – and it’s not product-based market research.
 Its main focus is political issues, which I generally find really interesting compared to… you know, surveys on cars.
 They claim to pay £1 for every five minutes of your time – I find that some of the higher paid surveys take longer than that, but equally I’ve had “5 minute” ones that have taken less than a minute but I still get the £1.
 If I’m short on time and can’t do all my surveys (which… happens a lot), I ALWAYS prioritise doing ones from these guys first.
+They’re not as frequent as some survey sites but I usually get at least £10 of surveys per week, so potentially you could get a payout every month.

 Payout by: cheque for £50